 How do you get rid of horsetail?

 Horsetail, sometimes called mare's tail, is given its name due to the appearance of its fine foliage.
-If you want to know how to get of weeds, you should know that this one is particularly tricky to eradicate, but it can be done.
+If you want to know how to get rid of weeds, you should know that this one is particularly tricky to eradicate, but it can be done.

 The reason why it's so difficult to remove is the depth of the roots, which can be up to a whopping 6ft long.
-Your best bet is a commercial weed killer – try bruising the leaves immediately before the treatment.

 How do you get rid of ground elder?

-Ground elder is another vigorous-grower and will spread across your plot quickly when given the chance.
+Ground elder is another vigorous grower and will spread across your plot quickly when given the chance.
 However, its roots are only shallow, so it can be easily removed by hand.
 Watch out for leftover fragments though – shoots can grow even from the smallest pieces of root.
 You can also cover the weeds with black polythene to starve them from light, as suggests the RHS.

+Alternatively, spray with the weed killer glyphosate, which travels down to the roots killing the whole plant.
 Don't be tempted to plant the variegated version, adds the Amateur Gardening experts – its seedlings will be plain green.

 How do you get rid of Japanese knotweed?

-It's no secret that Japanese knotweed is one of the most trickiest weeds out there.
-It grows incredibly fast – up to 10cm a day in summer.
+It's no secret that Japanese knotweed is one of the trickiest weeds out there.
+It grows incredibly fast – up to 4in (10cm) a day in summer.
 And, it takes little mercy on its surroundings, hurtling through pipes and structural foundations wherever it gets the chance.
 It's no surprise that for many regions around the world, you legally have to declare its presence if selling your property.

 Trying to remove it yourself is no easy task – it can take many years to combat it with commercial weed killer.
 And even then, you can only take the waste to specifically licensed tips, and dumping it in the wild is a big no-no. The best way to know how to get rid of weeds of this nature, therefore, is to call in a professional.